seadog007/scion-tutorials/content/apps/rhine.md

   `scion-bwtestclient` binary does not yet support DNS.
 - Your `scion-sdns` version is not running or misconfigured.
 Check its debug output.
-- The experimental autoritative name servers are both offline.
+- The experimental authoritative name servers are both offline.
 Check if either of them can be reached under their addresses via `scion ping "19-ffaa:1:fe4,127.0.0.1"` and `scion ping 17-ffaa:1:1008,[127.0.0.1]` respectively.